Application deadline: December 15 of this year to be considered for Fall entry the following year. There is no Spring entry.

 What can I do to prepare myself before applying to the Master’s program?

-Take a GRE prep course, participate in research, and familiarize yourself with the ongoing faculty research in the Psychology department.
+Participate in research, and familiarize yourself with the ongoing faculty research in the Psychology department.

 How many students apply for admission?